peterlacko/gooddata-ui/website/versioned_docs/version-5.2.0/start_with_visual_components.md

   4. Search for the [AFM](afm.md) in the request body.
 It contains the required identifiers of the measures, atributes, and attribute display forms.

 #### Object URI vs. object identifier

+The **object URI** is the URI of a project object.
+The URI of an objects includes the object ID and the ID of the project that the object belongs to.
+Example: `/gdc/md/xms7ga4tf3g3nzucd8380o2bev8oeknp/obj/380`

+The **object identifier** is a reference to a project object.
+The object identifier is a text string.
+Example: `franchiseFeesAdRoyaltyIdentifier`

 Although you can use either object URIs or object identifiers with all visual components, we recommend that you use the **object identifiers**, which are consistent across your domain regardless of the GoodData project they live in.
 That is, an object used in any project within your domain would have the **same** object identifier in **any** of those projects.

 #### Measure definition